 Once the City approves your building and design plans, they can issue you a permit.
 You will receive a call from City staff to visit the Dearborn Administrative Center to pick up and pay for your stamped and approved plans and building permit.

-For additional questions, call 311 or email DBNInspections@dearborn.gov.
+If you need assistance with the full permit number or for additional questions, call 311 or email DBNInspections@dearborn.gov.

 The city can provide information on lot lines, plat maps, sewer and water main locations and streets.